-CYBERSECURITYVia recent acquisition, Orro has bolstered cybersecurity capabilities across the Group, including the introduction of CREST ANZ certification and an Australian-based, biometrically-secured and certified SOC.
+Via recent acquisition, Orro has bolstered cybersecurity capabilities across the Group, including consolidation of ISO/IEC 27001 certification across the Group.
+Orro currently holds a CREST ANZ certification, and an Australian-based biometrically-secured and certified SOC.

-Rapidly growing is Orro’s Women In Technology (WIT) group working on a range of gender initiatives, mentoring, networking and knowledge sharing to continue to break the bias.
+Orro’s Women In Technology (WIT) group works on a range of gender initiatives, mentoring, networking and knowledge sharing to continue to break the bias.
 Orro has established a range of gender neutral and inclusive policies, including an industry-leading Parental Leave policy, special leave entitlements and a Diversity, Equity & Inclusion policy.

-We are committed to continually improving and understanding our human rights impacts in our operations and supply chain, and its requirements.
+In 2021, we took the initiative to produce a voluntary annual statement.
+It was important to us to start our Modern Slavery journey early, and this has prepared us well for writing our mandatory report.
+We are committed to continually improving and understanding our human rights impacts in our operations and supply chain, and it’s requirements.

-We are excited to share with you our journey so far and intentions for the future.
+You can view our journey so far and intentions for the future HERE.

 Giving more is not just one of our corporate values, it’s engrained in our culture and something we’re passionate about.

-We believe in technology’s power to break down barriers and bring people closer together.
+We believe in the power of technology to break down barriers and bring people closer together.
 And we take seriously our responsibility to treat our world and our communities with respect.

 We have developed a number of programs centred around giving back to the communities in which we operate, both through volunteering and through financial assistance.